Kalakal: Background and release

-SB19 showcased their unreleased track during their four-song set at Acer Philippines' AimLimitless Concert on August 5, 2024 at Mall of Asia Arena in Pasay, Metro Manila, with Gloc-9 joining the boy band on stage.
+SB19 showcased their unreleased track during their four-song set at Acer Philippines' AimLimitless Concert on August 5, 2024, at Mall of Asia Arena in Pasay, Metro Manila, with Gloc-9 joining the boy band on stage.
 They announced the collaboration with Gloc-9 following the latter's special appearance at the boy band's Pagtatag!
-World Tour finale at Araneta Coliseum on May 2024.
+World Tour finale at Araneta Coliseum in May 2024.
 The song was released on August 9, 2024.
 The music video was released a month later on September 11, 2024.

 SB19's leader, Pablo, revealed that "Kalakal" was created due to the demand for a hip-hop track from the fans.
 Gloc-9 explained that the song is about fostering confidence in one's own abilities.
 Despite being ahead of P-pop frontrunners, Gloc-9 was inspired by SB19's dedication and confidence.
 He admires their willingness to learn and explore ideas, and would love to collaborate with them again if given a chance.